 Many parents know the struggle that can come with getting our kids to bundle up in the colder months.
-Two local occupational therapists share strategies to help minimize challenges and preserve parents’ peace of mind.
+An occupational therapist at The Bancroft School shares strategies to help minimize challenges and preserve parents’ peace of mind.

 It made me think about my own experiences, both as a mother and as an occupational therapist who has worked with hundreds of students with special needs through the years.

 We all know the struggle, whether it’s with the teenage boy who prefers to wear shorts and a hoodie, even in the most bitter cold; the kid who hates knit hats; or a child with more severe sensory sensitivities who might melt down over wearing bulky coats, long pants, or heavier socks and shoes.

 Children might be averse to a piece of clothing for any number of reasons.
 But the truth is: We all just want to be comfortable.
 At the same time, as parents, we have a responsibility to make sure our children are safe, which includes being dressed weather-appropriately.
 How do we strike that balance?

 Here are a few strategies you might try as the temperatures start to dip, to preserve both their warmth, and your peace of mind.

 Give them a choice.
 For many children, simply presenting options might do the trick.
 A few you might consider:

 - Shoes: If big, heavy sneakers or boots are uncomfortable, look for lightweight sneakers, slip-on shoes or even a pair of fleece-lined moccasins.